-We are primarily an unopposed residency program, which allows our residents to experience first-hand education and training in the broad scope of Family Medicine.
+We are primarily an unopposed residency program at UHLMC, which allows our residents to experience first-hand education and training in the broad scope of Family Medicine.
 We work in consultation with residents from other specialties on the inpatient service and along-side them in some clinics and the Emergency Room.
-We work with Pediatric residents during our one-month inpatient pediatrics rotation at Children’s Mercy Hospital.
-Our Inpatient Medicine team also includes psychiatry interns and residents from our Podiatric Surgery program.
+We work with Pediatric residents during pediatrics rotations at Children’s Mercy Hospital.
+Our Inpatient Medicine team at Lakewood includes psychiatry interns and residents from our Podiatric Surgery program.

 5. Why might this program not be a good fit for me?

-This is a program designed for people who want to experience some independence in their care of patients.
-If you are looking for a program where someone is always double and triple checking you, then we probably are not right for you.
-While we always have faculty or a senior resident around to ask questions and help us manage patients, this is definitely a place where we take responsibility for patient care with a focus on acquired autonomy as experience and competency grows.
+This is a program designed for residents who want to experience some independence in their care of patients and embrace ownership for their patient panel.
+While we always have faculty and/or a senior resident available to ask questions and help us manage patients, this is definitely a place where we take responsibility for patient care with a focus on acquired autonomy as experience and competency grows.
 We have an expectation for embracing full spectrum Family Medicine training.

 6. What procedures will I learn during residency?

-You will be trained in outpatient procedures such as colposcopy, exercise stress tests, circumcisions/neonatal procedures, IUD insertion, skin biopsies, toenail removals, joint injections/aspirations, etc. Other opportunities are available to receive training in procedures such as central line placement as well as other inpatient procedures such as; paracentesis, intubation, thoracentesis and C-Sections.
+You will be trained in a variety outpatient procedures such as Nexplanon insertion/removal, IUD insertion/removal, cryotherapy, skin biopsies, toenail removals, joint injections/aspirations, casting, spirometry, circumcisions, etc. You will also receive training in procedures include Sim lab training for central line placement as well as other inpatient procedures such as; paracentesis, intubation, thoracentesis and C-Sections.
 Outpatient procedures are emphasized following the nature of a typical outpatient family practice.
 If you are interested in getting extra experience for inpatient procedures, there are plenty of opportunities for further training with an elective in procedure clinic or simply asking an attending if they would allow you to join in on procedures in their private clinics.
 The program also offers POCUS, Point-of-Care Ultrasound, where residents are able to practice techniques through lecture, Simulation/On-line modules and hands on training taught by faculty and residents who have received additional training in POCUS.

 7. What is the inpatient medicine experience like?

-The census is often in the mid 20s and occasionally increases into the mid 30s.
-Each member of the team has a completely different schedule based on PGY level and each of those is templated for simplicity.
+The combined census is often 30-35 patients with each team usually having 15-20 pts.
+Each member of the team has a different schedule based on PGY level and each of those is templated for simplicity.
 First year residents (interns) spend 1 block with no nights and 1 block 1.5 weeks of nights on Inpatient Medicine.
-The daily schedule is generally from 6am to 4:30pm.
+The daily schedule is generally from 6am to 6pm.